Saginaw Spirit

-The Saginaw Spirit are a major junior ice hockey team based in Saginaw, Michigan.
+The Saginaw Spirit are an American junior ice hockey team based in Saginaw, Michigan.
 They are members of the West Division of the Western Conference of the Ontario Hockey League (OHL), one of the Major Junior leagues of the Canadian Hockey League (CHL).
 In 2024, the team won the Memorial Cup, their first championship since the franchise moved to Saginaw in 2002, and became only the third American team to win the Memorial Cup.

 History

 The Saginaw Spirit were born when Dick Garber, the owner of several local automobile dealerships, purchased the North Bay Centennials and moved the team to Saginaw after the 2001-02 season.
 Saginaw Spirit was named by an elementary school student attending Handley Elementary after a contest was held to name the new coming team.

 The team traces its roots back to St. Catharines, Ontario, where it played as the Falcons, Teepees, and Black Hawks from 1943 to 1976.
 It won two Memorial Cup championships as the Teepees, in 1954 and 1960.
 In 1976, the franchise moved to nearby Niagara Falls, where it was known as the Flyers.
 In 1982, the team was moved again, this time to North Bay, and renamed the Centennials, where it remained until moving to Saginaw in 2002.

 The Spirit have done extensive promotions in the Mid-Michigan area, increasing their fan base and season ticket-holder numbers.
 The Spirit have one of the highest attendance rates in the Ontario Hockey League.

 After three rebuilding seasons, the Spirit clinched their first playoff berth on March 2, 2006, but lost in the first round to the Guelph Storm.
 Led by Todd Watson, they made the playoffs the following two seasons, but lost to the division rival Sault Ste.
 Marie Greyhounds both times, in six games in 2007 and in four games in 2008.
 In 2009, the Spirit won their first playoff series since relocating to Saginaw, sweeping Guelph in four games.
 They were then swept in the second round by the London Knights.

 On December 29, 2013, the Spirit and the Windsor Spitfires played the first ever outdoor game in Ontario Hockey League history.
 The game was played at Comerica Park in Detroit, Michigan.
 The Spitfires won the game 6–5 in front of a shortly lived Canadian Hockey League record of 25,749 spectators, surpassed later that night by the London Knights and Plymouth Whalers at the same venue.

 In March 2023, the CHL announced the Spirit as hosts of the 2024 Memorial Cup, granting them an automatic berth.
 This was the first time that the United States hosted a Memorial Cup since the Spokane Chiefs in 1998.
 The Spirit won the championship over the London Knights, becoming only the third American team to win the Memorial Cup.